miccaelaa/Python-Codecademy/03-Databases/README.md

 #### 07.Database Triggers

 We are running an online watch store and need to make sure we have a record of when customer information is modified and to ensure changes match our business rules.
 We will be looking at a small subset of this database server and examining two tables, customers and customers_log.
 The information in these tables were randomly generated.

+## How Do I Make Sure My Database Stays Intact?

+#### 08.Building an Inventory Database with PostgreSQL

+In this project you’ll build out a database schema that could be used to organize an inventory of mechanical parts.
+This schema will keep track of all the parts, their manufacturer, category, location in storeroom, available inventory, and other relevant information.

+A database like this might be updated and queried by an inventory management application that accepts input from many users who might not be familiar with the database structure.
+As a result, we should make sure that there are sufficient data quality checks to ensure that only valid data can be entered into the database.

+We’ll start with tables with just a few constraints and build upon them throughout the project.